nealcaren/python-tutorials/README.md

 __Entire Analysis__

-One of the great things about IPython Notebooks is that you can present code and context in the same document.

 * [Diving into Open Data with IPython Notebook & Pandas](http://nbviewer.ipython.org/urls/raw.githubusercontent.com/jvns/talks/master/pycon2014/bike_paths.ipynb?create=1) by [Julia Evans](http://twitter.com/b0rk).
 Do people bike when it rains using Pandas.

 * [The Need for Openness in Data Journalism](http://nbviewer.ipython.org/github/brianckeegan/Bechdel/blob/master/Bechdel_test.ipynb) by [Brian Keegan](https://twitter.com/bkeegan)  Reanlysis of a 538 post on the Bechdel Test and films using Pandas and statsmodels.
 I had a problem with the BeautifulSoup part.